In addition to medication, devices, and surgery, epilepsy can be treated through alternative treatments like CBD or music therapy.

 There are risks associated with all medicines.
 You should consider carefully before exposing yourself to any product which may have potential risks, be of unknown quality, and have unproven benefits.

 Music therapy is the incorporation of music into medical treatment.
 Besides having calming or energizing effects for some, music has affected the electrical signals inside the brain.
-Researchers have proposed that when music stimulates different brain regions, it simultaneously decreases the frequency of abnormal brain signals,
+Researchers have proposed that when music stimulates different brain regions, it simultaneously decreases the frequency of abnormal brain signals, which are measured through electroencephalography (EEG).
+Brain scans have shown that, unlike nonmusical sounds, each component of music (such as rhythm, pitch, and melody) activates a different part of the brain.

 Patients with various medical conditions have benefitted from music therapy, and many researchers have studied its impact on patients with epilepsy.
 While the effects of music on epilepsy control were not consistent, there have been examples of clinical trials in which patients experienced seizures less frequently when treated with music therapy.
 Other benefits found in music therapy were psychological, such as decreased irritability, tearfulness, and aggression, as well as improved sleep patterns.